Diana1800/CT-PE-Detection/README.md

 ### Results 📊

 EfficientNet: F1 score of 80% on the validation set for lung detection.
-Siamese Network: TBD after final training and testing.
+Siamese Network: F1 score of 66% on the validation set for PE dectction from one image.

 ### Credits 🙌